jimbouni/NDVI-NDBI/README.md

 > **Note** — Large rasters are *not* version‑controlled here.
 They live in your Drive bucket to keep the repo lightweight.

----

-## Citation

-If you use or adapt this code, please cite:

-> Nedd, J. (2024). *Guyana’s Oil Boom and Spatial Inequality: A Remote‑Sensing Assessment* \[MSc dissertation, University X].

----

 ## License

 [MIT](LICENSE) — free to re‑use, but please give credit.